-The Center for Accelerated Realtime Analytics (CARTA) is an NSF funded Industry/University Cooperative Research Centers (I/UCRC) which is in year 1 of a potential 15-year award.
-CARTA aims to develop long-term partnerships among industry, academe, and government.
-CARTA partners with the Rutgers University, NB, Rutgers University, NWK, North Carolina State University (NCSU) and the University of Maryland, Baltimore County (UMBC) [lead].The National Science Foundation (NSF) provides base operational funding to each of the University partners.
+The National Science Foundation (NSF) provides base operational funding to each University partner.
 CARTA is primarily supported by industry center members, with NSF taking an oversight role in the development and evolution of the center.
 Each site is expected to maintain a minimum number of industry members to be eligible for NSF support.
 All I/UCRCs have a standard membership agreement approved by NSF that entails IP rights and allows for collaboration among partnering universities and potential collaboration with other I/UCRCs.

 CARTA Funding Structure